-Author has written 6 stories for Lord of the Rings, Inheritance Cycle, and Chronicles of Narnia.
+Author has written 7 stories for Lord of the Rings, Inheritance Cycle, Chronicles of Narnia, and Doctor Who.

-Lord of the Rings is my obsession.
+Lord of the Rings is my favorite story of all time.
 That's the big one...
 All other stories I love...
-I'm going to assume you have a life to live and do not have the time to read such a list.
+I'm going to assume you have a life, and so do not have the time to read such a list.

 For now know that Doctor Who and BBC's Sherlock are genius; Harry Potter is beautiful; and the world of music -> profoundly touching.